M.D. with Distinction in Health Policy

 Acceptable activities include those related to participation in a congressional health care fellowship or 16 weeks of electives in the Health Policy and Research areas.
 Other activities may fulfill the requirement but must be reviewed and approved in advance by the Associate Dean.

 3. Written Thesis

 All members of the thesis committee and the Associate Dean must sign the thesis by April 1 of the graduating year.
-Students should begin to circulate their thesis by Feb.
-1 to make sure committee members have time for any needed change feedback.
+Students should begin to circulate their thesis by February 1 to make sure committee members have time to give feedback.